eclipse-archived/ceylon-lang.org/documentation/tour/language-module.md

     doc "The abstract supertype of all types.
 A value of type `Void` may be a definite value of type `Object`, or it may be the `null` value.
-A method declared `void` is considered to have the return type `Void`. shared abstract class Void()
+A method declared `void` is considered to have the return type `Void`." shared abstract class Void()
             of Object | Nothing {}